csuoc/mars_rems_curiosity/README.md

 The objetive is to extract pictures from Mars givena determinate date.

-# 5. Data wranling and cleaning
+# 5. Data wrangling and cleaning

 The second step was to actually clean the databases: